-- The holder of a restricted private hire driver's licence shall comply with the above listed conditions 1 to 4 with the exception of condition 3.3 relating to the use of a taxi meter.
-Conditions 1 to 4 should be read in conjunction with the Code of Conduct set out in APPENDIX H. - 5.2 Restricted private hire drivers are only licenced to drive Swale licenced restricted private hire vehicles and in accordance with the conditions imposed on a restricted private hire vehicle. - 5.3 Applications for new and renewal restricted private hire driver licences must be accompanied by evidence of a school run contract between a Swale licenced private hire operator and the local education authority unless a written agreement with Swale Borough Council Licensing for specialised executive car hire is in place. - 5.4 To ensure continued compliance with condition 5.3 restricted private hire badges will be issued for one year and require evidence of the continuation of the local education authority school run contract or written agreement with Swale Borough Council Licensing for specialised executive car hire.
+- 5.1 The holder of a restricted private hire driver's licence shall comply with the above listed conditions 1 to 4 with the exception of condition 3.3 relating to the use of a taxi meter.
+Conditions 1 to 4 should be read in conjunction with the Code of Conduct set out in APPENDIX H. - 5.2 Restricted private hire drivers are only licenced to drive Swale licenced restricted private hire vehicles and in accordance with the conditions imposed on a restricted private hire vehicle. - 5.3 Applications for new and renewal restricted private hire driver licences must be followed by evidence of a. contract for client transportation services between a Swale licenced private hire operator and the Local Authority or a written agreement with Swale Borough Council Licensing for specialised executive car hire before the driver may commence work as a licenced restricted private hire driver. - 5.4 To ensure continued compliance with condition 5.3 restricted private hire badges will be issued for one year and require evidence of the continuation of a contract with the Local Authority for client transportation services or written agreement with Swale Borough Council Licensing for specialised executive car hire.
 Where the driver is under 65 years of age the driver will only need to provide a new medical every 3 years.